KSP-RO/RP-1/README.md

  - Columns L-P should now contain values for `tonnageToMassRatio`, `costPerControlledTon`, `standardAvionicsDensity`, `enabledProceduralW` and  `disabledProceduralW`
  - For setting `minimumTonnage` and `maximumTonnage`, I generally halve and double the values defined for the existing avionics part.
  - For setting `SASServiceLevel`, I just use the value already present in the `ModuleSAS` already on this part.
+ - For setting `unlockCost`, I usually just use 1.5x the unlock price of the non-procedural version

 > There are many cases where you have more than one avionics unit per tech node.
 This may be because they should be in two different configs.
 If there is more that one for the same config, I would suggest averaging their values.